raajheshkannaa/cdk-booty-strappin/README.md

 * Run `python3 cdk_bootstrap_multiple_accounts.py`

 ## Notes
+* This python code will only bootstrap member AWS Accounts for an AWS Organization, does not bootstrap the Organization Master itself.
+Considering you have existing access, please bootstrap the Billing account using `cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess`
 * The reason this needs to be run from the AWS Organization Account, is because it has existing trust relationships with all the member aws accounts with the `OrganizationAccountAccessRole`.
 * This could also be run from the SecurityAudit account in the case when you have Control Tower setup and all AWS Accounts enrolled with the trust relationship setup for the `ControlTowerExecution` role.
 * The reason why we use `subprocess` instead of `os` from python is because when a subsequent or multiple commands are run with os.system back to back, they are run in separate child shell processes, making it hard to export/set environment variables, that the code could then make use to assume IAM roles with.